I’ve seen too many people lose critical software because they didn’t take storage seriously.

 You’re probably here because you know your Zillexit software is valuable and you want to make sure it stays that way.
 Smart move.

 Here’s the reality: data corruption happens.
 Unauthorized access happens.
 Version control gets messy.
-And when any of these hit, you’re scrambling to recover what you should have protected from the start.
+When any of these hit, you’re scrambling to recover what you should’ve protected from the start.

 I work with cybersecurity and software lifecycle management every day.
 I know what breaks systems and what keeps them running.